 Regardless of the strand, the selected companies will be incubated under similar funding and service-support conditions but seek a ‘pull effect’ from fairly different market actors within the common incubation framework.
 The same incubation services and resources will be allocated in Stage 1.
 The differentiation will come in Stage 2, where Strand A and Strand B will have divergent piloting pathways and resources adapted to the functional characteristics of their products.

 Strand A - School EdTech solutions

-Strand A aims to support solutions which demonstrate a clear vision for the pedagogical use of ICT (Information and Communications Technology) aimed at transforming education models at the level of formal (school-based) compulsory education, from early childhood up to secondary general and vocational education (commonly referred to as K12), notwithstanding that their potential application may reach other target users and educational markets.
-The solutions selected must serve to make education more inclusive, support personalised learning or support skills development of children and teachers.
-Solutions aiming at supporting schools in ensuring the pedagogical continuity with pupils through online education will also be considered under this strand.
+Strand A aims to support solutions which demonstrate a clear vision for the pedagogical use of ICT aimed at transforming education models at the level of formal (school-based) compulsory education, from early childhood up to secondary general and initial vocational education (commonly referred to as K12), notwithstanding that their potential application may reach other target users and educational markets.
+The solutions selected must serve to make education more inclusive, support personalised learning or support skills development of children and/or teachers.
+Solutions that can be adapted to blended learning contexts will be favoured.

 Strand B - EdTech solutions for any age group and/or level of education

-Strand B targets content-based solutions open to any age group and level of education.
+Strand B targets Business to Consumer (B2C) content-based solutions open to any age group and level of education, outside of the context of formal, school-based compulsory education.
 Strand B is looking for solutions that can disrupt the current EdTech market patterns and break the barriers to any learners through emerging technologies.
-Strand B solutions will be tackling the three IMPACT EdTech challenges (inclusive education, personalised learning or skills development) addressing any type of learners through formal and/or informal education outside the early childhood up to secondary general/vocational education systems.
-Learning solutions (B2C or B2B) which facilitate remote and mobile learning will also be considered.
+Strand B solutions will be tackling the three IMPACT EdTech challenges (inclusive education, personalised learning or skills development), addressing any type of learners through formal education (including tertiary and adult education) and/or informal education, regardless of the age group of the learners.

 WHAT CAN IMPACT EDTECH OFFER YOUR START-UP/SME?